When it comes to character action, the old advice is still the best advice: Show, don’t tell.

 Except he isn’t intimidating our protagonist.

-The response from Suit reveals more of his character to us.
+The action Suit takes in response reveals more of his character to us.
 He doesn’t cringe or cower.
 He doesn’t protest.
 He doesn’t even blink.
 He simply turns and tells the room that drinks are on him.

 Think about the message that sends.